This statement currently applies to the content applied to www.hounslow.gov.uk and any subdomains of hounslow.gov.uk (haveyoursay.hounslow.gov.uk/).

 Technical information about this website's accessibility

-The London Borough of Hounslow is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Hounslow Council is committed to making its website accessible, in line with the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 Online tools and transactions

 Our website includes a number of platforms and applications to allow our customers to interact and transact with us.
 These include (but are not limited to) using online forms, Council Tax account information, taking part in a consultation, viewing planning / licensing applications, viewing online maps, paying for something, and viewing committee information.